 Requests in writing

-Please provide all requests in writing marked for the attention of the Partners at Collett Hulance LLP.
+Please provide all requests in writing marked for the attention of the Directors at Collett Hulance Accountants Limited.

 To help us provide the information you want and deal with your request more quickly, you should include enough details to enable us to verify your identity and locate the relevant information.
 For example, you should tell us: